fa7i3/Amazon_Vine_Analysis/README.md

 ![question 3a](https://user-images.githubusercontent.com/104453593/187064944-c66df4b2-9fb4-4505-bdcb-eb822c8a8c2a.PNG)

 # Summary
 According to the percentages of 5-star reviews for both Vine and non-Vine members, it is safe to say that there is no positivity bias towards favourable reviews in the vine program.
 The calculated results show that the 5-star reviews from Vine members was 52.336448598130836% (52.34%) and the 5-star reviews from non-Vine members was 52.68504351751988 (52.69%).
-The 5-star reviews from non-Vine memebers was slightly higher than the 5-star reviews of Vine members, but not significant.
+The 5-star reviews from non-Vine members was slightly higher than the 5-star reviews of Vine members, but not significant.
+An additional analysis that can be down is to calculate the measures of central tendency (mean, meidan, and mode) of the star_rating variable.